fredbralvalex/GildedRose-Refactoring-Kata/readme.md

 ##### using Gradle Wrapper ([gradlew](https://docs.gradle.org/current/userguide/gradle_wrapper.html))

+* Giving permission to gradlew on Linux

+		chmod +x gradlew

+* May be required to use the key sudo with the prefix to run sh command when using Linux

+		sudo ./gradlew

-.
-Test  the Tests (by executing this command the tests will run and will generate a html for the results at '/build/reports/tests/test/index.html')
+* Test  the Tests (by executing this command the tests will run and will generate a html for the results at '/build/reports/tests/test/index.html')

 		gradlew clean test

-.
-Running the Main application (It will be needed to copy the main file application to the src.main path)
+* Running the Main application (It will be needed to copy the main file application to the src.main path)
 1. Copy the main file application (TexttestFixture.java) to the src.main path (from src/test/java to src/main/java)

 	Windows: copy src\test\java\com\gildedrose\TexttestFixture.java src\main\java\com\gildedrose